parke/lush/readme.txt

   follows:

-  1) If a string is expanded inside a template, the string will be quoted/escaped (only when needed).
-[In other words, the child process will receive the string as a single argument.]
+  1) If a string is expanded inside a template, the string will be quoted/escaped, if needed, so that the child process will receive the entire string as a single argument.

   2) If a table is expanded inside a template, the table will be interpreted as a list.
 Each elemment of the list will be expanded